google/security-testbeds/argo-workflows/exposedUI/README.md

 # Setup Requirements
-1. k8s with minikube: https://minikube.sigs.k8s.io/docs/start/ (we can use original k8s but this is a easy solution)
+1. k8s with minikube: https://minikube.sigs.k8s.io/docs/start/ (we can use original k8s but this is an easy solution)
 2. please don't forget to add `alias kubectl="minikube kubectl --"` to your shell environment.

 # Vulnerable Instance